metaborg/benchmark-data/readme.md

 # Readme

-Repository storing measurements in correlation with commits and tests.
+Repository of empirical results in correlation with commits and tests.